 At the end of the day, fingerstyle bass is all about having fun and expressing yourself through your instrument.
 Sure, you’ll probably have some obstacles, like some finger discomfort, but by practicing the right things, like the tips above, you’ll overcome them by being patient with yourself as you learn the bass.

-While there are some standard techniques that have been tried and tested over the decades, ultimately, there are no rules, so feel free to experiment with different ways of producing sounds.
+While some standard techniques have been tried and tested over the decades, ultimately, there are no rules, so feel free to experiment with different ways of producing sounds.
 Be creative, and most importantly, enjoy the process!

 Final Thoughts & Conclusion